 Emerson is pleased to partner with the Central Mass Safety Council (CMSC)

 , a driving school based in West Boylston, Mass., to increase the local availability of on-road services.
 The cost of on-road assessment varies by type of vehicle required and location of assessment (higher fees for adaptive equipment and/or for the DRS to travel to an alternate location).

-This program is located at 310 Baker Avenue in Concord, Mass., at the Emerson Center for Rehabilitative and Sports Therapies.
+This program is located at 310 Baker Avenue in Concord, Mass., at Emerson's Clough Family Center for Rehabilitative and Sports Therapies.